Local Invariant Structures in the Dynamics of Capillary Water Jet: Hyperbolic Invariant Submanifods

-A key observation in the proof of (\ref{Ineq_d_uA_d(u)}) and (\ref{Ineq_d_uA_d(u)Deg}) is that the differential $\der_u\mathscr{A}_\disp\cdot\del u$ is still of $H^{s_0}_x$ regularity in $x$: even though the expression (\ref{d_uA_d}) involves 3/2 more derivative in $x$, this loss of regularity can be compensated by the $s_0-2$ gain of regularity due to $\R_\Ext(u)$.
+As commented in the beginning of this section, a key in the proof of (\ref{Ineq_d_uA_d(u)}) is that the differential $\der_u\mathscr{A}_{\high}\cdot\del u$ is still of $H^{s_0}_x$ regularity in $x$: even though the expression (\ref{d_uA_d}) involves 3/2 more derivative in $x$, this loss of regularity can be compensated by the $s_0-2$ gain of regularity due to $\R_\Ext(u)$.